FOLA

 FOLA syllabus

-Module 1: James Mark Baldwin and the origins of developmental psychology
+Module 1: James Mark Baldwin

 James Mark Baldwin was the first to develop a theory of development and how it influences people's perceptions, views, behavior, and learning.
 His work represents some of the earliest and most sophisticated theorizing about development.
 Engaging with Baldwin provides insights into the history of methods in developmental psychology and the value of a bio-psycho-social approach in research and education.